Kinesiology & Sport Management Graduate Assistantships

-Master's degree students receiving teaching assistantships are typically assigned to instruct a variety of activity classes in the Personal Fitness and Wellness (PF&W) program.
+Master's degree students receiving teaching assistantships are typically assigned to instruct a variety of activity classes in the Personal Fitness Wellness (PFW) program.
 Every effort will be made for TAs to teach classes in which they have had previous experience or knowledge.
 Additionally, TAs may be assigned to instruct some undergraduate laboratory classes.
 Laboratory classes are taught in conjunction with lecture classes conducted by faculty members.
 As a lab instructor, the TA will work under the supervision of the faculty member.

 The assistantship stipends follow University guidelines and are subject to change each year.
 Students must maintain a B average or better and perform assigned duties in a satisfactory manner to retain a graduate assistantship.
 Performance is reviewed each semester.